COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

   caption: [Image of Kugane Tower, Final Fantasy XIV's hardest jumping puzzle, which requires a series of complex jumps to scale the outside of the tower.]
 )

 However, as our game is in 2D, the world will focus more on jumping puzzles which requires you to traverse platforms in a specific order to reach the other side.
-For example, take Undertale's Hotland jumping puzzle, where standing on the steam vent, will make the player jump to the platform the arrow is pointing in, with some platforms having buttons in the middle which change the active steam vents, meaning when the player lands, the steam vents may point in an unexpected direction.
+For example, in Undertale's Hotland jumping puzzle, standing on the steam vent will make the player jump to the platform the arrow is pointing in, with some platforms having buttons in the middle which change the active steam vents, meaning when the player lands, the steam vents may point in an unexpected direction.

 #figure(
   image("Images/hotland.jpg", width: 80%),